rbisdorff/Digraph3/docSphinx/tutorial.rst

     Decomposing       : 0.06890
     Ordering          : 0.00603

-The total run time of the :py:class:`sparseOutrankingDigraphs.PreRankedOutrankingDigraph` constructor is about 0.14 sec (see :numref:`` Line 23).
+The total run time of the :py:class:`sparseOutrankingDigraphs.PreRankedOutrankingDigraph` constructor is about 0.14 sec (see :numref:`PreRankedOutrankingDigraph` Line 23).
 The deciles sorting, preordering and decomposing leads to 20 linearly ordered quantiles equivalence classes.
 The corresponding pre-ranked decomposition may be visualized as follows.

 .. code-block:: pycon
    :name: quantilesDecomposition